-Mok Spencer (Appointed on 21 November 2018)
+Mok Spencer

 Lim Shi Ming, Derek (Appointed on 1 July 2024)

-Yeo Yeu Ann (Appointed on 21 November 2018)
+Yeo Yeu Ann

 3. Directors' interests in shares or debentures / directors' interest in shares or debentures / share options

 The Company is limited by guarantee and has no share capital.
 Therefore, no directors have any interests in any shares or debentures of the Company or related corporations at the end of the financial year.